DanielSzopa/DanielSzopa/README.md

 <h1 align="left">Hello! 👋</h1>
-<h3 align="left">I'm Daniel and I work as a Mid .NET Developer.
+<h3 align="left">I'm Daniel and I work as a Mid .NET Developer at a [Next Technology](https://tech.next.pl/) for an international client [Next](https://www.next.co.uk/).
 I'm from Poland and living in Warsaw.
 I focus on Web Development and .Net knowledge, particuraly ASP.NET.</h3>

-- 🌱 I’m currently learning **C#, ASP.NET, SQL, REST Api**
+- 🌱 I’m currently learning **C#, ASP.NET, Design Patterns, Software architecture, Azure**

 - 📫You can find me on [Linkedin](https://www.linkedin.com/in/daniel-szopa-ba0a77213/)